Connect With Us

 In order to prevent blisters, you should be sure to wear comfortable shoes with socks that cushion your feet and absorb sweat.
 Breaking a blister open may increase your chances of developing an infection.
 However, if your blister breaks, you should wash the area with soap and water immediately and then apply a bandage to the affected area.
 If your blisters cause severe pain it is important that you call your podiatrist right away.

-If you have any questions, please feel free to contact our offices located in Arlington, Canton, and Chelsea, MA .
+If you have any questions, please feel free to contact our offices located in Arlington, and Canton, MA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 High heels are fashionable but can worsen hallux valgus, commonly known as bunions.
 These shoes often have narrow toe boxes that squeeze the toes, forcing the big toe out of alignment and aggravating the bony bump at its base.
 The elevated heel shifts body weight forward, increasing pressure on the forefoot and the bunion, leading to inflammation and discomfort.
 High heels also alter the natural mechanics of walking, limiting toe movement and stressing the joints, which can accelerate the progression of hallux valgus.
 For those already experiencing bunion pain, high heels amplify friction and irritation, causing swelling and redness that make walking uncomfortable.
 Opting for shoes with a wider toe box and a lower heel height can help minimize pain while preserving foot health.
 If you have developed a bunion from wearing high heels, it is suggested that you see a podiatrist for relief options and guidance on choosing shoes that will protect against further foot damage.